JimmyCYJ/vagrant-kubernetes-istio/README.md

 # [RunTestOnVm](https://github.com/JimmyCYJ/vagrant-kubernetes-istio/tree/master/RunTestOnVm "RunTestOnVm")
+This test environment is tested on Ubuntu 16.04 (host), virtualbox 5.2.8, docker 17.09.0-ce, kubernetes 1.10.
  - Build Istio docker images on host machine.
  - Set up private docker registry in Kubernetes on VM.
  - Push images from host to VM.
 The images are stored in private docker registry